hamidm317/GrangerCausality/README.md

 [1] [Granger Causaltiy in Wikipedia](https://en.wikipedia.org/wiki/Granger_causality)

-** Please note that this project is not completed yet, for more details contact me please! **
+** Please note that this project is not completed yet, for more details contact me! **